mattsunner/mattsunner/README.md

 ### Projects In Progress

-I am currently building out a full stack JavaScript application, developing an analytical business, & learning Rust for networking.
+I am currently developing full a big data dashboard with a focus on government & higher education, workshopping an analytical business, & learning Rust for networking.
 If you would like to collaborate, feel free to drop a line!